Traditional Chinese medicine’s organ clock, also known as the “body clock,” can provide surprising insight into your health.

 How does it work?

 It works similar to your body’s natural biorhythms.
-It regulates the energy meridians linked to your organs.
+It regulates the energy meridians linked to your organ system.

 You see, every organ has a specific time of day when it repairs itself in order to keep functioning properly.
 And health experts say this repair process can cause temporary emotional changes, physical distress, and can even jolt you awake in the middle of the night.

-Luckily, just by checking this “time table” below, you can address whatever the issue is, optimize your body’s repair process, and lessen the negative effects during this vital process.
+Luckily, just by checking this “time table” below and locating the certain time you wake or feel sick, you can begin to address whatever the issue is.
+Then you can use that info to start the decision-making process about how to optimize your body’s repair process, lessen the negative effects during this vital process, and start to heal.

 In these early morning hours, your lungs are attempting to repair themselves.
 You might feel a little bit of extra phlegm or mucus.
 If you’re awake, try drinking a glass of water, as well as a few gentle breathing exercises to bring extra oxygen and blood to help speed up the repair process.
 The lungs at this moment are also tied to grief and sadness.